Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Introduction

-Although the Llama-3x instruct models showed over 95\% for consensus, relevancy and factuality results were rather low, with the average across languages being 44.3\% and 29\%, respectively.
+Llama-3x instruct models emerged as the best for zero shot testing.
+Although they showed over 95\% for consensus, relevancy and factuality results were rather low, with the average across languages being 44.3\% and 29\%, respectively.
 However, after fine-tuning with synthetic datasets, these averages increased by 22.1\% and 14\% (respectively).
-The translate-test approach further increased results for Hindi and Punjabi.
-These improvements underscore two key insights: (1) \textit{domain-specific fine-tuning significantly boosts performance}, and (2) \textit{instruction-tuned English LLMs, when used with translate test approach, outperform native language fine-tuned LLMs.} Our data (under CC license) and models will be made public .
+The translate-test approach further increased results for Hindi and Punjabi. \\Our contributions are: a synthetic training dataset for three languages, a human curated evaluation dataset, and a human evaluation on multiple LLMs and prompts, followed by insights on the inadequacy of automated evaluation schemes for domain- and country-specific QA evaluation tasks.